 After the lake, the road heads back into the desert, where rising dunes and impressive scenery will be enjoyed as you travel the 14 kilometers which takes you to the entrance gates.
 There is parking at this site, and visitors should keep in mind that the rest of the journey must be undertaken on foot.

 Because Wadi El Rayan is such a popular area for residents and tourists alike, there are a few cafeterias operating nearby.
 There are also several vendors selling fun souvenirs too, and depending on your haggling skills, some really good deals can be had.
 You may also be able to speak with local fisherman, many of which will be happy to sell you their catch of the day, and even cook it for you on an open fire for a few extra coins.

 Explore The Best Of Egypt

 We offer some fantastic package tours, custom Egypt tours, and even a wide range of Nile cruise holidays.
-With more than 50 years of experience behind us, you can be sure your travel needs will be in good hands.
+All of our tours are professionally guided tours that include clean and modern air-conditioned transport so you can be sure your travel needs will be in good hands.

 Explore Egypt your way by selecting only the attractions you want to visit